 Although the House rarely chooses to do so, it could agree to call up and consider a measure in a single calendar day by convening two legislative days in a single calendar day.
-It would do this by agreeing to a motion to adjourn for a brief period at some point during its session.
-Agreement to this motion would terminate the legislative day, and when the House returned from its brief adjournment pursuant to this motion, a new legislative day would begin.
+11 It would do this by agreeing to a motion to adjourn for a brief period at some point during its daily session.
+Agreement to this motion would end the current legislative day, and when the House returned from its brief adjournment pursuant to this motion, a new legislative day would begin.

 If the Rules Committee presents a special rule before the House adjourns, the rule can be considered on the next legislative day regardless of how much time has elapsed.
 In other words, if a special rule were reported, and the House adjourned and then shortly thereafter reconvened, the special rule would have been available for one legislative day, meeting the layover requirement of the standing rule.
-The House could then consider the special rule that, among other things, could waive the 72-hour availability requirement for a resolution, bill, or conference report.
+The House could then consider the special rule that, among other things, could waive the 72-hour availability requirement for a bill, resolution, or conference report.
 12

-&lt;sup>11 Johnson, Sullivan, and Wickham, House Practice, p.
+11 Johnson, Sullivan, and Wickham, House Practice, p.
 890.

-&lt;sup>12 For example, in the 114th Congress, a rule, H.Res.
+12 For example, in the 114th Congress, a rule, H.Res.
 797, for the consideration of a conference report accompanying the Military Construction, Veterans Affairs, and Related Appropriations Act of 2017, was presented and considered on different legislative days but the same calendar day.
 The Rules Committee presented the special rule, H.Res.
 797, for the consideration of the conference report, at 1:23 a.m. on the calendar day of June 23, 2016, and the legislative day of June 22.
 The House had not adjourned on June 22.
 The House adjourned at 1:34 a.m. on legislative day June 22 and met again on legislative and calendar day June 23 at 2:30 a.m.
 The House considered H.Res.
-797 at 2:33 a.m on June
+797 at 2:33 a.m on June 23.
+(Congressional Record, daily edition, vol. 162 [June 22, 2016], p.
+4126, and [June 23, 2016], pp. H4173-H4174.)